Arizona

 No matter where you are in Arizona, a predictable water supply is critical for a healthy and growing economy, and we need to be sure that we’re taking care of groundwater in the rural areas in the same way that we’re taking care of water in the urban areas.
 In 2020 we released a study that quantifies the outsized effects of groundwater on the economy in Arizona.
 The study shows that over a 9 year period (2010-2018) groundwater accounted for an annual average of 43% of the state’s GDP and $1.2 trillion to the state economy over the nine year period.
 This report underscores how critical groundwater is for Arizona’s continued growth and economic development.

 We need smart and forward-looking water planning that includes groundwater management across the entire state.
 Counties outside of Active Management Areas (AMAs) need more tools to manage their precious water resources.
-Stewarding groundwater in rural Arizona will help communities prevent the drying up of wells, rivers, and springs, all of which rely on groundwater.
+Tools for groundwater management in rural Arizona will help communities prevent the drying up of wells, rivers, and springs, all of which rely on groundwater.
 We must act now to protect Arizona’s groundwater supplies.

 DROUGHT CONTINGENCY PLANNING- COLORADO RIVER AVAILABILITY